Kotlin/anko/doc/ADVANCED.md

 startActivity(intent)
 ```

 Four lines is too much for this.
-Koan offers you an easier way:
+Anko offers you an easier way:

 ```kotlin
 startActivity(Intent<SomeOtherActivity>("id" to 5).singleTop())